NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 |TotVAr| MV|mag,q,t||

 **MMXU (calculated) for DER monitor function**
+These Logical nodes can be used to calculate the averages etc.

 |Data object name|Common data class| Attributes |Default value | Comment |
 |:--|:--|:--|:--|:--|